Cash-Out Refinance: How It Works and When It’s a Good Idea

 Cash-out refinance vs. home equity loan

-A cash-out refinance is not the only way to tap your equity; another option is a home equity loan, which is simply a loan against a portion of the equity in your home.
-Instead of taking out a large loan to pay off your current mortgage, you borrow a smaller loan for the amount of equity you want to use.
-The funds are received in a lump sum and repaid on a fixed installment schedule, often ranging from five to 15 years.
+Another way to tap your home equity is a home equity loan, which is simply a loan against a portion of the equity in your home.
+Instead of taking out a large loan to pay off your current mortgage, you leave your mortgage as-is and borrow the amount you need with a smaller loan that’s secured by your home equity.
+The funds are received in a lump sum and repaid on a fixed installment schedule, with terms often ranging from five to 30 years.

-Home equity loans are also called second mortgages because they’re second in line to be repaid — after your current first mortgage — if you lose your home to foreclosure.
+Home equity loans are also called second mortgages, since they’re second in line to be repaid — after your current first mortgage — if you lose your home to foreclosure.

-A home equity loan may make more sense than a cash-out refinance if:
+A home equity loan may make more sense if: